TysonStanley/tysonstanley.github.io/_posts/2019-11-13-learned_tidyfast.md

 -   Both use either `C` or `C++` to improve speed. `data.table` uses this for nearly all of the functionality, while `tidyverse` uses it often but not nearly as much.

+-   Both have ways to interact with their non-standard evaluation programmatically.
+They go about it very differently, but both allow this to happen in various ways (e.g. `{{ }}` operator in `dplyr`).

 -   Both have a team of developers that work together in a synergistic fashion.
 These teams come with a range of experiences, expertise,